 A complex and fast-changing world demands new, creative approaches to everything from corporate strategies to household chores.
 A Specialization in Creativity Studies allows you to tap into one of the most important movements in business, education, and the arts: the recognition that we live in an innovation-driven economy.
 From schools to big business, the importance of understanding and encouraging creativity has been widely recognized.
-There are opportunities at both the M.A. and Ph.D. level to earn a degree in Psychology or Human Science at Saybrook University specializing in Creativity Studies.
-We also have a 16-credit Certificate program for both matriculated and non-degree students who are interested.
+There are opportunities at both the M.A. and Ph.D. level to earn a degree in Psychology at Saybrook University specializing in Creativity Studies.
+We also have 16-credit Certificate programs for both matriculated and non-degree students who are interested.

 While creativity is increasingly recognized as a vital part of both a healthy psyche and a thriving economy, there is still much about creativity that we do not understand.
 In this program, you will look at where creativity comes from, what encourages it, and how it can be applied to practical, everyday circumstances.